LeoNatan/LNPopupController/README.md

 > [!TIP]
 > When using automatic discovery, there must be only a single `LNPopupImageView` instance in your content controller's view hierarchy, or results will be undefined.
 For more advanced scenarios where automatic discovery fails, implement `viewForPopupTransition(from:to:)` in your content controller to return the correct instance.

-You can any custom view in `viewForPopupTransition(from:to:)` to serve as the transition target/source.
+You can return any custom view in `viewForPopupTransition(from:to:)` to serve as the transition target/source.
 The system will attempt to match the attributes of the provided view and the popup bar's image view as closely as possible to transition smoothly between them.
 Implement the `LNPopupTransitionView` protocol in your custom view to allow the system to smoothly transition between your custom view and the popup bar image view.

 > [!CAUTION]
 > Views returned from `viewForPopupTransition(from:to:)` must be part of the content controller's view hierarchy, or they will be ignored by the system and no transition will take place.